UncleMonty/YubiKey_Lock/README.md

    - The application is a proof of concept for Yubikey token's for MSAs.
    - A Yubikey's serial number (SN) would be bounded to a Windows account (regardless if it was an MSA or local account).

-      1) The program checks the presence of Yubikey (By Product ID)
+      1) The program checks the presence of Yubikey (By Product ID).
       2) Then the program checks for that Yubikey's SN.
       3) The detected SN must match at least 1 of "EXPECTED_SERIAL_#" variables coded into the file, else the application locks the screen.
       4) The application then checks for the username logging in/currently logged in.